 Entry Restrictions for U.S. Travelers

-Most countries have effectively ceased to permit entry to U.S. citizens and nationals who don’t meet certain narrow exceptions, such as holding dual citizenship, having close family members in-country, or traveling on qualifying “essential business.”
+Many countries remain closed to U.S. citizens and nationals who don’t meet certain narrow exceptions, such as holding dual citizenship, having close family members in-country, or traveling on qualifying “essential business.”

 Because the situation remains fluid, neither this list nor CNN’s or the State Department’s should not be considered comprehensive.
-Refer to both before booking and commencing international travel but also check with local immigration authorities to determine whether you’ll be permitted to complete your journey or required to quarantine on arrival for it renders travel impractical.
+Refer to both before booking and commencing international travel but also check with local immigration authorities to determine whether you’ll even be permitted to complete your journey or required to quarantine on arrival for it renders travel impractical.

 U.S. Department of State Travel Advisories

 The State Department is closely watching the COVID-19 situations in other countries with an eye to keeping U.S. national travelers and expats safe abroad.
-Four travel advisory levels denoting the relative danger of travel to each country and subcountry region:
+Four travel advisory levels denote the relative danger of travel to each country and subcountry region:

 - Level 1: Exercise Normal Precautions.
 These are low-risk countries.